ubaid4/ServicesProvider/README.md

 ## Users
-Here is the list of Users:
+Here is the list of Users with their Roles:

 | UserName | Email            | Password  | Roles |